DotFox/edn.c/README.md

 ### Text Blocks

 **Experimental feature** that adds Java-style multi-line text blocks with automatic indentation stripping to EDN.
-Requires `EDN_ENABLE_TEXT_BLOCKS` compilation flag (disabled by default).
+Requires `EDN_ENABLE_EXPERIMENTAL_EXTENSION` compilation flag (disabled by default).

 Text blocks start with three double quotes followed by a newline (`"""\n`) and end with three double quotes (`"""`):